Find the perfect screen-free venue to host your next retreat in France

 UNDERSTANDING THE CONCEPT

-France is not the first destination that comes to mind for a digital detox.
-Yet behind the café terraces, the fast TGV lines, and the connected capital lies something increasingly rare: a country where slowing down is not a lifestyle choice but a cultural inheritance.
+France is not the first destination that comes to mind for a digital detox — and that’s part of its appeal for organizers.
+Behind the café terraces, the fast TGV lines and the connected capital lies something increasingly rare: a country where slowing down is not a lifestyle choice but a cultural inheritance.

-From the limestone gorges of the Ardèche to the lavender plateaus of Provence, the volcanic landscapes of the Auvergne to the ancient forests of the Vosges, France offers a striking diversity of natural environments for genuine disconnection.
-Abbeys, farmhouse retreats, mountain centres, and coastal sanctuaries make it possible to unplug deeply, in some of Europe’s most beautiful countryside.
+From the limestone gorges of the Ardèche to the lavender plateaus of Provence, the volcanic landscapes of the Auvergne to the ancient forests of the Vosges, France offers a striking diversity of settings for a genuine retreat.
+Abbeys, farmhouse retreats, mountain centres and coastal sanctuaries make it possible to run a deeply screen-free programme in some of Europe’s most beautiful countryside — without sending your group across the world.

 Why choose France